 The Darling River or "Baaka" as it has been known by Barkindji people for over 50,000 years finally arrives at its confluence with the Murray River at Wentworth, New South Wales, right on the state border with Victoria, 3,100 kilometres from "The Head" of the system.

 From Wentworth she flows a further 575 kilometres south-west as Murray River water and out into the Great Australian Bight and Southern Ocean, south of Adelaide, the capital of South Australia.
-It is the longest river journey on the continent - 3672 kilometres or 2,282 miles.
+The longest river system on the continent - 3,672 kilometres or 2,282 miles.

-The area in NSW west of Cobar and downstream of Bourke is vast, but we estimate the population at only around 25-30 thousand people at best, which includes Broken Hill.
+The area in NSW west of Cobar and downstream of Bourke is vast, but the population is only around 25-30 thousand people at best, which includes Broken Hill.
 This population also includes the Barkindji who boast the oldest known burial sites on Earth at Lake Mungo.

 Increasingly, and especially over the past two decades, the Darling River has been reduced to a trickle at the best of times and is often and unusually stopped all together.
 This situation exists largely because of State and Federal Governments' mishandling of river-flows in Northern New South Wales and Southern Queensland.

 Today the present drought is compounding the damage, but drought is not the problem with the Darling.
 In this case it is over extraction through licenced pumping, illegal "floodplain harvesting" and water trading; the latter being started by Prime Minister John Howard in 2004.

 In 2004 the National Water Initiative was brought in by the Howard government allowing freehold ownership and inter-river trading of water-licences in Australia.
 In just 15 years this has directly resulted in an ecological disaster with global impacts.
 The social impacts are also huge, effecting farming communities and indigenous cultures all over Australia.
 This situation must be remedied or the consequences will impact to the very heart of Australian life-styles and freedoms, as dust storms begin to grow in magnitude and blow more regularly over the East Coast cities, closing airports and causing health problems with everyone.